dax8it/atjiujitsu04/src/pages/blog/2019-09-12-summer-program.md

 date: 2019-08-23T00:01:00.000Z
 description: >-
-  Our kids had a blast during our Summer Camp, with activities such as laser tag, Mario Kart tournaments, dodgeball, Jiu-Jitsu, arts and crafts, and trips to the pool, the library and museums, it was a summer we hope they'll never forget!
+  Our kids had a blast during our Summer Camp, with activities such as laser tag, water balloon fights, Mario Kart tournaments, dodgeball, Jiu-Jitsu, arts and crafts, and trips to the pool, the library and museums, it was a summer we hope they'll never forget!
 featuredpost: false
 featuredimage: /img/dsc03545.jpg
 ---